Dine in one of Newcastle's most historic and stunning buildings

 So, what can you expect on a visit to the Signal Box?

-The restaurant offers a unique and upmarket bistro style dining experience and is set to be one of the most exciting openings in the Newcastle area this year.
-Operating from breakfast through to dinner, the Signal Box will be a food driven venue serving innovative, modern Australian cuisine.
+The restaurant offers a unique and upmarket bistro style dining experience and operates from breakfast through to dinner, serving innovative, modern Australian cuisine.

 The dining pavilion is almost made entirely of steel and concrete, giving a nod to the site’s industrial past.
 The stunning steel spiral staircase offers visitors access to the rooftop to experience the unique views of Newcastle.